ZachBray/jstacktrace/README.md

 ## Usage

-First, create a filter specification file to describe which methods to trace.
+Before tracing, we must create a filter specification file to describe which methods to trace.
 This file should contain lines in the format described below.

 ```
 fully.qualified.Type1::method1